 The District has entered into an intergovernmental agreement with the City of Corpus Christi to have a joint library located on school property.
 This library is the Janet F. Harte Public Library and also serves as the Flour Bluff High School Library.
 As a joint library, the Janet F. Harte Library offers up to 74 hours of service per week to the schools and the community.
 This library is a valuable resource for the entire school district during and after school hours.
 High School students will use their student IDs during school hours to access the resources in the library and the research classrooms located in the High School.
-After school hours, students will need a public library card to check out materials, but will not need to have a public library card in order to use the resources of the library.
-Parents may contact the High School Librarian at 694-9161 if they wish to restrict their student's checkout privileges during school hours.
+After school hours, students will need a public library card to check out materials, but they will not need a public library card to use the library's resources.
+Parents may contact the High School Librarian at 694-9161 to restrict their student's checkout privileges during school hours.